Newsday: Moving into Molloy College's first dorm

 Meanwhile, Linwood Pitt, 22, a senior who is one of six resident advisers living in the building, said he's looking forward to the impact live-in students will have on the school.
 "This is so historic for Molloy," said Pitt, of North Amityville.
 "It's going to change the culture of the school for the better.
 This is like ushering the school into a new era."

-Taken from the from Newsday
+Taken from Newsday